 For most salmon fishermen in the Delta, sturdy baitcasting rods and reels are the tools of choice.
 A relatively long rod (at least 8 feet) is important to give you the leverage to fight hefty king salmon.

 Choose a rod with solid backbone and a flexible tip, and spool your reel with at least 20-pound line.
 There’s always a chance of hooking up with salmon weighing 30 pounds or more.

 Catfish are some of the most abundant fish in the Sacramento and San Joaquin River Delta, and some of the easiest to catch.

 The Delta is home to channel catfish, white catfish and bullheads, as well as some giant blue catfish.

 Catfish are more likely to be in shallow water in springtime, making this a favorite time among shore fishermen.
 Summer can be productive too, especially at night.

 Fresh or frozen baitfish like shad, anchovies and sardines are especially popular.
 Locals cut them into sizable chunks and fish them on a large hook near the bottom.

-You can find catfish almost anywhere in the Delta.
+You can find catfish almost anywhere in the Delta, which is why we also feature it on our rundown of best catfish fishing spots in California.
 The wide-open waters of Frank’s Tract and Sherman Lake offer great fishing, and almost any most channels and sloughs are great in springtime.